Blosterhxh/simple_lora/Résumés/8°) CLIP Double Ellipsoid Geometry.md

 centrée autour d'une valeur pour chaque coordonées.
 En tout cas une fois qu'on a une distribution centrée pour chaque coordonée, les points de la distribution sont dans une ellispoïde qui a pour chaque coordonée pour rayon environ la variance de la coordonnée.

+# 3/ Justification for the two-ellipsoid structure

+The authors then show that this division into two ellipsoids is optimal for CLIP loss.

+## a) Transformation by an encoder of an input distribution into a distribution contained within an ellipsoid

+I do not have an explanation for why an encoder transforms the initial distribution into a distribution that is centered around a value for each coordinate.
+No matter what, once we have a centered distribution for each coordinate, the points of the distribution are in an ellipsoid that has a radius for each coordinate approximately equal to the variance of the coordinate.

 ## b) Le fonctionnement des deux encodeurs